Body to Brain Learning & INPP Australia Courses:

 When you purchase this package, you can download instructions on how to make the model and use it in your practice.

-Posters, videos and hints and tips on how to use the model in are also included.
+Posters, videos and hints and tips on using the model in your practice are also included.

 COACHING & MENTORING: